Search by postcode or city. Check pollen levels over the next five days. Feel smug.

 Pollen Levels Near Me

-Your Pollen Pal gives you the pollen and weather forecast for your local area when you enter your postcode.
-It can also give more detailed information about the type of pollen you can expect.
+Your Pollen Pal gives you both the pollen count levels and weather forecasts in your local area when you enter your postcode, along with more detailed information about the types of pollen you can expect.
+Click on the pollen type to see the breakdown of allergens, for a further idea of which pollen you may be sensitive to.

-Your Pollen Pal will forecast pollen levels over the next 3 days in your current or selected area and break this down into Grass, Tree and Weed pollen levels to help you plan your next few days ahead in the great outdoors.
+Your Pollen Pal will forecast pollen levels over the next five days in your current, or selected area, and break this down into Grass, Tree and Weed pollen levels.
+See our types of pollen page to find out more about different pollen types, and the impact they can have on hay fever symptoms.

 How Does Your Pollen Pal Work?

-3. The different types of trees, weeds, and grass in your area
+- The different types of trees, weeds and grass in your area

 “With such levels of accuracy, we can predict the pollen count on your street for up to five days ahead.”